xd2287/transformers/docs/source/en/model_doc/megatron-bert.md

 Megatron Language models.
 In particular, it contains a hybrid model parallel approach using "tensor parallel" and "pipeline parallel" techniques.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [megatron-bert](https://huggingface.co/models?other=megatron-bert)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)